 “I Come as a Friend of America & of All Americans” –Pope John Paul II

-This is just one of the stories we will relate about the 1987 visit of Pope John Paul to the United States.
+The 1987 visit of Pope John Paul to the United States.

 An autographed photo of Pope John Paul II, dated December 3rd, 1983.
 This was received personally by Bishop Robert Brom, former Bishop of Duluth, MN, during an ad limina visit in 1983.
 Upon Father Kunst’s ordination, Bishop Brom gave it to him as a gift.

 While a young seminarian at the North American College in Rome, Robert Brom had his first encounter with a young bishop from Krakow, Poland, Karol Wojtyla.
 The following story is his account of this remarkable bishop who became Pope John Paul II.

 Bishop Robert Brom’s Encounter With the Auxiliary Bishop of Krakow, The Future Pope John Paul II

 John Paul II’s attention to each person is summed up in an encounter he had with San Diego’s Bishop Robert Brom.

 Brom’s first meeting with the Pope occurred in 1963 during the second session of the Second Vatican Council.
 Brom was a seminarian at the North American College and Pope John Paul was the auxiliary bishop of Krakow.
 Brom and several classmates were leaving the Church of the Gesu after a visit there when some Polish seminarians with Bishop Wojtyla were entering.
 At that time Brom and his classmates briefly met the man who would thereafter become the Cardinal Archbishop of Krakow and the first non-Italian Pope in 455 years.
 Subsequently, Brom forgot all about the exchange.